LucasFelicianoAlmeida/TravelAppWpf/README.md

 # TravelAppWpf
-A travel app using wpf
+A desktop travel app using wpf.